GallowayLabMIT/protocols/docs/protocols/tc/adherent_cell_culture.rst

 2. Let sit for 10 min at room temperature.
 3. Aspirate excess gelatin.
 Use for plating cells within 1-2 hrs maximum, otherwise gelatin may dry out.

+.. _culturing_T-Rex_Cells:

 Culturing T-Rex 293 Cells
 -------------------------------------

 T-REx™ Cell Lines stably express the tetracycline repressor protein.
 They save significant time and effort when using the T-REx™ System.
 The T-REx™ Cell Lines are functionally tested by transient transfection with the positive control vector pcDNA™4⁄TO⁄lacZ.
 T-REx™ Cell Lines exhibit extremely low basal expression levels in the repressed state and high expression upon induction with tetracycline (or doxycycline).
-For documentation of general (not Flp-in version) see 'here <https://www.thermofisher.com/order/catalog/product/R71007#:~:text=T%2DREx%E2%84%A2%20Cell%20Lines,4%E2%81%84TO%E2%81%84lacZ>'_.
+For documentation of general (not Flp-in version) see `here <https://www.thermofisher.com/order/catalog/product/R71007#:~:text=T%2DREx%E2%84%A2%20Cell%20Lines,4%E2%81%84TO%E2%81%84lacZ>`_.
-For documentation of the Flp-in system see 'here <https://www.thermofisher.com/document-connect/document-connect.html?url=https://assets.thermofisher.com/TFS-Assets%2FLSG%2Fmanuals%2Fflpinsystem_man.pdf>'_.
+For documentation of the Flp-in system see `here <https://www.thermofisher.com/document-connect/document-connect.html?url=https://assets.thermofisher.com/TFS-Assets%2FLSG%2Fmanuals%2Fflpinsystem_man.pdf>`_.

 Culture the cells in 100ug/mL zeocin (1:1000 dilution master stock) and 5ug/mL blasticidin (1:2000 dilution master stock).
 Gelatin coating is not needed.